-Depending on the time of year you are traveling, your starting point may vary.
-It’s best to leave around late fall to avoid the scorching heat of the Arizona summer.
-Temperate weather, stunning sunsets, and clear night skies are just a few things to look forward to as you road trip California to Arizona.
-Let’s get into some of the stops that can not be missed, starting with California.
+Depending on the season you choose for your journey, your starting point may vary.
+It’s whisker-wise to set out in late fall to avoid the scorching Arizona summer heat.
+Expect mild weather, breathtaking sunsets, and starry night skies as you embark on your meow-nificent road trip from California to Arizona.
+Let’s dive into some must-visit spots, starting with California.

-Road trip California to Arizona, start here: Big Sur – California
+Road trip from California to Arizona, start here: Big Sur – California

 Originally called El Sur Grande or The Big South, Big Sur is one of the most beautiful areas in California.
 Spanning 90 miles of jagged coastline, Big Sur is an undeveloped area full of amazing views and outdoor activities.